173TECH/sayn/docs/tasks/autosql.md

 In order to make the `SELECT` statement incremental, SAYN provides the following arguments:

 * `full_load`: a flag defaulting to `False` and controlled by the `-f` flag in the SAYN command.
-  If `-f` is pass to the sayn command, the final table will be replaced with the temporary one in step 2 above, rather than performing a merge of the data.
+  If `-f` is passed to the sayn command, the final table will be replaced with the temporary one in step 2 above, rather than performing a merge of the data.
 * `start_dt`: a date defaulting to "yesterday" and controlled by the `-s` flag in the SAYN command.
 * `end_dt`: a date defaulting to "yesterday" and controlled by the `-e` flag in the SAYN command.